 It really is heartbreaking how much ignorance there is on this subject.
 It can be exhausting for your loved one to handle all that ignorance at once.
 Many people think it’s perfectly fine to crack cruel jokes about epilepsy not realizing how bad it can be.
 Others will insist it’s no big deal and

 It can get to you if feel like you are handling it alone.
 Be willing to stand up for them.
 I have a

 Tip 4: Recovery From Seizures Can Take Time

-While it is true there are some people with epilepsy that don’t need much recovery time there are many others like myself who need a few days to recover.
+While it is true there are some people with epilepsy that don’t need much recovery time, but there are many others like myself who need a few days to recover.
 A seizure can be very exhausting.
-A Tonic Clonic will knock me out for a couple days and sore for several days.
+A Tonic-Clonic will knock me out for a couple of days and sore for several days.
 Even partial seizures take their toll on me.
-For me it’s like running several marathons back to back without rest.
+For me, it’s like running several marathons back to back without rest.
 My body needs time to recover and that often means tons of sleep and maybe a day or two of hobbling.